Mills High School

-Mills High School is a public high school in Millbrae, California, one of seven in the San Mateo Union High School District.
+Mills High School is a public high school in Millbrae, California, one of eight in the San Mateo Union High School District.

 Mills was established in 1958.
 Mills High School has been named a California Distinguished School three times (1988, 1996, 2009).

 Academics

 In 2012, Mills was granted a six-year accreditation through the Western Association of Schools and Colleges.

 Mills has Advanced Placement course offerings.

-In 2015 it was ranked the 225th best public high school in the country by Newsweek.
-In 2013 it was ranked 519th nationally by U.S. News & World Report.
+In 2015, it was ranked the 225th best public high school in the country by Newsweek.
+In 2013, it was ranked 519th nationally by U.S. News & World Report.